JustOdaya/AceBotReports/README.md

-# **Welcome to Firebot reports**
+# **Welcome to AceBot reports**

-Here is where you can report issues with Firebot or ask a general question
+Here is where you can report issues with AceBot or ask a general question Currently the bot is being redone.
+Ace is replacing Firebot entirely.

-Simply go into the [issues tab](https://github.com/ItsJustIce02/FirebotReports/issues) and write your issue or question.
+Simply go into the [issues tab](https://github.com/ItsJustIce02/AceBotReports/issues) and write your issue or question.
 Please make sure to add the correct labels.

 ## Current issues: